bart-the-butcher/ea-ui-tools/docs/en/definitions/relationships.md

 The examples should be interpreted as follows:

-* the user has access to `source`
+* the user interacts with the element identified as `source`,
-* the description and its decomposition are provided by `source details`.
+* the detailed description with decomposition is shown as the element identified as `Source details`.

 ## Extension Relationship